-Subdivision (c) provides that a power of appointment stated to be exercisable by an inter vivos instrument is also exercisable by will unless the creating instrument expressly prohibits testamentary exercise.
-A similar exception is contained in Michigan Statutes Annotated Section 26.155(105)(2)(Supp.
-1967), Minnesota Statutes Annotated Section 502.64(1945), and New York Estates, Powers and Trusts Law Section 10-6.2(a)(3)(1967).
+Subdivision (b) states an exception rule codified in subdivision (a).
+This exception is not found in the common law, but a similar exception is contained in Michigan Statutes Annotated Section 26.155(105)(2) (Supp.
+1967), Minnesota Statutes Annotated Section 502.64(1945), and New York Estates, Powers and Trusts Law Section 10-6.2(a) (3) (1967).
 Often a directive in the creating instrument that a power be exercised by an inter vivos instrument places an inadvertent and overlooked limitation on the exercise of the power.
-If and when such a prescription is encountered, it is reasonable to say that "all the purposes of substance which the donor could have had in mind are accomplished by a will of the donee."
-See Restatement of Property § 347, comment b (1940).
+If and when such a prescription is encountered, it is reasonable to say that, "All the purposes of substance which the donor could have had in mind are accomplished by a will of the donee."
+See RESTATEMENT OF PROPERTY § 347, comment b (1940).
 However, if the donor expressly prohibits the testamentary exercise of the power, his clear intent should be enforced.
-For example, if the creating instrument requires exercise of the power "only by an instrument other than a will," subdivision (c) is not applicable.
+For example, if the creating instrument requires exercise of the power "only by an instrument other than a will," subdivision (b) is not applicable.
+See a/so o the